d-wiltshire/WNBA/README.md

 # WNBA

-The goal for this project is to use the data provided in this repository (https://github.com/fivethirtyeight/WNBA-stats) in order to create sample Tableau visualizations.
+The goal for this project is to use the data provided in the Five Thirty Eight WNBA repository (https://github.com/fivethirtyeight/WNBA-stats) to create sample Tableau visualizations.

 The dashboards created are available <a href="https://public.tableau.com/app/profile/david1924/viz/WNBAStats_16911096544620/TopHistoricalPlayerStats">on Tableau Public here</a>.

-The CSV files are included here for convenience.
+The CSV files from Five Thirty Eight are included here for convenience.
 Please visit https://github.com/fivethirtyeight/WNBA-stats for more information regarding the data.

 Flat image files of the dashboards: